edgar971/personal-blog/src/pages/custom-urls-in-gatsby-blog-posts/index.md

 ## Problem

-When moving my blog from Ghost to Gatsby I ran into an issue.
-I wanted to have custom links instead of the default directory name inside of pages.
-Something like `/2018-01-12/path-to-a-page` instead of `/path-to-a-page`.
-I did search but I didn't find a solution that would support both types of links.
+When moving my blog from Ghost to Gatsby, I ran into a small issue.
+I wanted to have custom links instead of the default directory name inside of pages, something like `/2018-01-12/path-to-a-page` instead of `/path-to-a-page`.
+I did research, but I didn't find a solution that would support both types of links.

 ## Solution